akshell/docs/ref/core/misc.rst

    Include a code file; return a code evaluation result.
 Do not include the same file twice: return a cached result instead. *lib* must be an application name optionally followed by a path within its release code.
-If *lib* is specified cross-application include takes place; otherwise a current application code is searched for a file.
+If *lib* is specified, cross-application include takes place; otherwise a current application code is searched for a file.
 A :dfn:`current application` is an executing application or an application of the latest incomplete cross-application